Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 Garner repeatedly ordered the man to drop his gun.
 Instead, Stewart leveled his weapon.
 Garner steadied his service pistol.

-Years of hunting deer with his father had made Garner a decent marksman.
+Years of hunting deer with his father had made him a decent marksman.
 Stewart was also a hunter.
-The two were once members of the same hunting club.
+They were both once members of the same hunting club.

 It was a small town.

-The men fired almost simultaneously.
+The men fired at one another.
 Lead pellets from a ricochet struck Garner’s leg and foot.
-Stewart, shot in the chest by a bullet from Garner’s .40-caliber Glock pistol, fell to the ground.
+Stewart, shot in the chest by a bullet from Garner’s .40-caliber Glock pistol, fell to the floor.

 Stewart and Garner were both taken to FirstHealth Moore Regional Hospital for treatment.
 Within hours, they would be two of the most talked-about men in the country.